jonathan016/dwh-pentaho-soccer-kaggle/README.md

 ### Running Migration to Data Warehouse

 1. Run XAMPP and import database from `Data/soccer.zip`.
 This will create `soccer` database.
 Follow the guide from [this link](https://stackoverflow.com/questions/44366004/fatal-error-out-of-memory-allocated-761004032-tried-to-allocate-755370216-by) to import large database file to XAMPP's MySQL.
-2. Create database with name `soccer_dwh`.
+2. Run all scripts in `Transformation/Scripts` folder in ordered manner according to file name.
+Those script initializes the data warehouse schema.
 3. [Download](https://sourceforge.net/projects/pentaho/) and open Pentaho Data Integration.
-4. Open transformations and run them with respect to this ordering:
+4. Open transformations in `Transformation` folder and run them with respect to this ordering:
 	- `month_dim.ktr`
 	- `season_dim.ktr`
 	- `league_dim.ktr`
 	- `team_dim.ktr`
-	- `home_team_goals_fact.ktr`
+	- `match_goals_fact.ktr`

 ---